bryxli/end-of-game-league-bot/README.md

-# CURRENTLY NOT FUNCTIONAL DUE TO RIOTWATCHER UPDATE
 # end-of-game-league-bot
 A Discord bot that allows a user to input specific usernames.
 The bot will automatically ping a user after their game has ended stating win/loss and KDA.
 This will allow users who usually play together to easily keep track of each other's in-game statistics via Discord messaging.
 The bot checks player statistics every minute.
 **IMPORTANT: MUST CHANGE \<RIOT-API-TOKEN> AND \<DISCORD-API-TOKEN> LOCATED IN main.py**